 –Pine bark or cypress mulch are both relatively comfortable for your dog’s feet.
 They’re also typically rather affordable materials, and they’ll help keep the dirt covered.
 However, you’ll likely find that the mulch ends up “escaping” from the run, so you’ll need to tidy up the area from time to time.

 –Astroturf or outdoor carpet is another viable choice.
 These materials may be a bit expensive, but they’ll last for years and provide a comfortable and cushioned running surface for your dog.
+Just note that many outdoor carpets can get hot if installed in a place that gets lots of direct sun, so be sure to monitor the temps and be mindful of your mutt’s mitts.

 –A thick layer of pine straw will likely help protect the ground while also being gentle on your dog’s paws.
 The pine straw will break down over time (and some of it will end up outside of the dog run), but pine straw is typically very affordable and easy to spread.
 While it’s great for a dog run as well as insulation for a dog house, it’s not a good choice for dog bedding – there are better materials for that!